rioter00/MAGD487/MAGD487-Fall2016-Syllabus.md

 ## Course Objectives
 At the end of the course students will have:
-- Positioned oneself within the relevant field(s)/market(s) for career opportunities
+- Positioned themselves within the relevant field(s)/market(s) for career opportunities
 - Identify areas where you need to improve your skills, develop a strategy for doing so, and follow through with one set of skills
-- Created their own portfolio
+- Designed and implemented an online portfolio
-- Have experience searching to job postings
+- Have experience searching job postings
 - Have experience finding freelance work
 - Have experience preparing resumes
 - Have experience preparing cover letters
-- Be familiar with several sources for design research in the relevant field, including important designers and writers, blogs, tutorials, and other sources of information
+- Become familiar with several sources for design research in the relevant field, including important designers and writers, blogs, tutorials, and other sources of information
 - Be aware of design trends, best practices, and concerns in the relevant field
 - Gained experience presenting own material
 - Become more comfortable giving and receiving peer review

 ### Attendance & Student Expectations
 Your presence in class is expected with excused absences being medical and family emergencies (such as a death in the family).
 You may have two unexcused absences without penalty, but beyond that you will lose 1/3 of a letter grade (A → A- → B+ → B → B- → C+, etc) from your final grade for each unexcused absence.

 Please don't ask me what you missed.
 It is your responsibility to check D2L, talk to other students, get notes, check announcements, etc.